-Human Nature and Sexual Freedom - Tantra, Tao, Meade and Reich and the politics of sex.
+Human Nature and Sexual Freedom Meade and Reich, Tantra and The Tao, and the politics of sex.

-I’d like to begin the discussion by addressing the development of our sexual mores, practices and taboos as they are shaped by our society.
+I will begin the discussion by addressing the development of our sexual mores, practices and taboos as they are shaped by our social conditioning.

 Margaret Mead in her seminal book, Coming of Age in Samoa (1928) asked: “Are the disturbances which vex our adolescents due to the nature of adolescence itself or to the civilization, that is, the cultural context?”
 She found that teens in Samoa had a much more casual attitude toward sex, and less angst.

 Mead was challenging the prevailing perception that adolescence and puberty was by nature a turbulent and disturbing time for children.
 We will see that her stance is supported by Wilhelm Reich, with his theories that all of our neurosis and personal AND social ills stem from a suppressed libido, a theme he picked up from Freud.
 He is credited with coining the phrase, The Sexual Revolution.
 He was a respected Psychiatrist who aimed to meld politics and sexuality, and also referred to Marxist theory that propagated communal marriages and “free love”.
 He claimed that the Bolshevik revolution failed due the lack of balls by the fathers of the revolution, who were themselves repressed, and failed to implement the sexual revolution.